JackRedstonia/stacks/README.md

 MIT license.
 See the LICENSE file for more information.

 ## Contributing
 This repository is actively reviewing and accepting pull requests & issues, especially those that improve performance and code quality.
-Please follow the same code of conduct as the Rust project when participating.
+When participating in this project, please follow the Code of Conduct, as specified by the [`CODE_OF_CONDUCT.md` file](CODE_OF_CONDUCT.md).

 Any code you contribute to this repository is to be under the MIT license.